nusofthq/avchat-documentation/joomla-3.md

   In the Joomla! administration area go to **Components** > **Avchat 3**.
 There is a warning about permissions and settings not being set.
 Click the <kbd>Options</kbd> button then click <kbd>Save & Close</kbd>:
   <img src="/assets/images/joomla_images/3-0/options.png" class="img-responsive"/>

-  We'll get back to that a little.
+  We'll get back to that a little later.

   You should now see a message informing you that the AVChat files are missing, because we installed the plugin but not the chat client files.